Offending behaviour programmes and interventions currently available for offenders in England and Wales.

 - the approach is adapted to respond to people’s individual circumstances, abilities and strengths.
 For example, there are programmes specifically for people with learning disabilities

 Evidence shows that programmes that follow these principles are more likely to work.
-Programmes are offered as part of a package of rehabilitative activity and support.
+HMPPS offers accredited programmes as part of a package of rehabilitative activity and support.
 They are most effective when they are properly targeted and provided within a prison or probation culture that supports rehabilitation.

 Programme effectiveness and accreditation

 Evidence shows there are common features of effective offending behaviour programmes.
 Evidence also shows what is ineffective and what we should avoid doing.
-This includes programmes which are:
+Programmes that are:

 - poorly designed or run